How are market prices calculated in Divly?

 There are a few cases where the price may need to be rectified manually:

-The cryptocurrency was so volatile that it might have pumped 300% during a few minutes, and then slowly declined the remained of the day.
+The cryptocurrency was so volatile that it might have pumped 300% during a few minutes, and then quickly decline.
 The daily rate Divly uses may not accurately represent the exact time you made the purchase.
 In this case feel free to edit this manually in Divly.

 A token uses the same symbol as a more known cryptocurrency and hence Divly applies the pricing data from the more known cryptocurrency.
 For example, if a small token were to use the symbol ETH, Divly would use the price of Ethereum rather than the obscure currency's real price.